 Before we dive into the figures and start talking cost, it’s vital that you know how the AdWords platform actually works.

-One of the biggest misconceptions about AdWords is that whomever has the most money to spend has the most influence.
+One of the biggest misconceptions about AdWords is that whoever has the most money to spend has the most influence.
 While a bigger ad budget never hurts, AdWords is actually a more level playing field than many new advertisers realize.

 Google AdWords functions in essentially the same way as an auction.
 Let’s take a look at how this process works.